 Inflation is currently at an all-time high, and that’s not just a figure of speech.
 The U.S. Bureau of Labor Statistics announced that the consumer price index has increased by 8.5% in the last year.
 Here’s a scary fact: inflation averaged about 3.7% annually between 1960 and 2020, meaning inflation is more than double what we are accustomed to right now.
 If you think that’s bad, here is another scary fact: Healthcare inflation is generally between 2 and 2.5 times as much as overall U.S. inflation.
 While these statistics are a little sickening, take comfort in the fact that your HSA is your most important asset in the fight against rising healthcare costs.
 (If you don’t have an HSA, now would be a great time to start!)
 Click here to learn how to fully maximize your HSA.

 Man Cannot Retire on HSA Deposits Alone

-First thing’s first, you should know that HSA yearly contribution limits will be raised higher than usual in 2023 to adjust for inflation.
-2023 contribution limits will be $3,850 for individuals and $7,750 for families.
+First thing’s first, you should know that HSA yearly contribution limits were raised higher than usual in 2023 to adjust for inflation.
+2023 contribution limits are $3,850 for individuals and $7,750 for families.
 While making the maximum yearly contributions to your HSA is crucial, simply stashing away your HSA deposits is unlikely to carry you through retirement.
 The typical annual percentage yield (APY) earned by an HSA holder with an average balance is about 0.23%.
 The average retired couple that retired in 2021 will likely experience about 5.9% healthcare inflation throughout their retirement.
 Unfortunately, this means that couples who do not invest HSA funds will earn about -5.67% real return annually.

 Your Savings’ Saving Grace